The Next Steve Jobs Is A Black Woman And She Wants Us All To Be Rich

 Angel: I decide whether or not you’ll win a Grammy in the first six seconds of listening – I know instantly.
 What I’ve boiled it down to, to give away a gem, is confidence.
 You have to have the voice, talent, skill, and be able to get yourself to that extreme level of confidence.
 That’s what attracts people to music, they want to feel that, be making money moves!
 Like they can do it like a BAUCE.
 Fortunately, our artists are gifted, they write and have amazing talent.

-You authored a book last year, “History of the Black Dollar”.
+You authored a book last year, “History of the Black Dollar.”
 We cannot allow stereotypes or lack of financial literacy to write our wealth narrative.
 Please share some insight regarding your economic perspective on Black culture.
 What are some positive areas where we (Black women and men) spend our money and where can we improve?

 Angel: Nobody’s ever asked me that.
 I’m dead serious that is a great question.
 I’m going to make a list myself – I’m always going to shout out life insurance period.
 There has been an increase in sending kids to college, spending money on college tuition, and getting better at saving for college with the 529 Plans (legally known as “qualified tuition plans”).
 Millennials are better at putting money into 401K plans, but Black people as a community still take money out three times as much as our counterparts – And 25 percent of us take money out of our 401K and never put it back.
 This is sad, but I’m trying to be positive!